 For WD Elements in use, reformatting will erase all data stored on the drive.
 It is a disaster if you lose some important files.
-In terms of brand-new WD Elements, there is no such scruple, straightforwardly format the drive for Mac.
+In terms of brand-new WD Elements, there is no such scruple, straightforward format as the drive for Mac.

-Nevertheless, there is an alternative method to make the NTFS-formatted WD Elements write-support on Mac without formatting, that is, use the NTFS for Mac tools.
+Nevertheless, there is an alternative method to make the NTFS-formatted WD Elements write-support on Mac without formatting, that is, use the NTFS for Mac free or paid tools.